iklymchuk/cross-device-communication/readme.md

 ``

 ``
+open http://localhost:3000 via pc browser
+``

+``
 open http://{pc_ip}:3000 via mobile device and upload image ``

 ``
-open http://localhost:3000 via pc browser and see the result ``
+back to the http://localhost:3000 via pc browser and see the result ``